FAA Powerplant Written Practice Test 2025 – Complete Exam Prep

 Get further explanation with Examzify DeepDiveBeta

-In the neutral position
+In the fuel tank

 Next Question